google/flatbuffers/docs/source/GoUsage.md

-This is to create the buffer without using temporary object allocation (since the `Vec3` is an inline component of `Monster`, it has to be created right where it is added, whereas the name and the inventory are not inline).
+This is to create the buffer without using temporary object allocation (since the `Vec3` is an inline component of `Monster`, it has to be created right where it is added, whereas the name and the inventory are not inline, and **must** be created outside of the table creation sequence).
 Structs do have convenient methods that allow you to construct them in one call.
 These also have arguments for nested structs, e.g. if a struct has a field `a` and a nested struct field `b` (which has fields `c` and `d`), then the arguments